-This Annual Report on Form 10-K/A, including the information contained in "Management's Discussion and Analysis of Financial Condition and Results of Operations", as well as information contained in "Risk Factors" in Item IA and elsewhere in this Annual Report on Form 10-K/A, contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+This Annual Report on Form 10-K/A, including the information contained in "Management's Discussion and Analysis of Financial Condition and Results of Operations", as well as information contained in "Risk Factors" in Item 1A and elsewhere in this Annual Report on Form 10-K/A, contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 We intend that these forward-looking statements be subject to the safe harbors created by those provisions.
-In Some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "would," "expects," "plans," "anticipates," "believes," "estimates," "projects," "predicts," "poreintial" and similar expressions intended to identify forward-looking statements.
-These statements are only predictions and involve known and unknown risks, uncertainties, and other factors that may cause our actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements to be materially different for any statements.
-Rese statements of plans or objectives of management for future operations, any statements regarding, but not limited to, any projects or licensing or collaborative arrangements, any statements organding future economic or performance, any statement gas and Scoter 10, any forkers or licensing or collaborative arrangements, any statements regarding future economic or performance, any statements be the foregoing.
-These statements revolutes our contribute to differences in our future financial results include, but are not limited to, risks associated with:
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "ould," "would," "expects," "plans," "anticipates," "estimates," "projects," "prodetts," "protential" and similar expressions intended to identify forward-looking statements.
+These statements are only predictions and involve known and unknown risks, uncertainties, and other factors that may cause our actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements are or implied by such forward-looking statements.
+Statements to ther than historical facts are "forward-looking statements" for purposes of these provisions, including, but not limited to, any projections of earnings, revenues or other financial terms, any statements of plans or objectives of management for future operations, any statements regarding COVID-19, any statements concerning proposed new products or licensing or collaborative arrangements, any statements regarding future economic or performance, any statement of assumptions underlying any of the foregoing.
+These statements involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements expressed or implied by the forward-looking statements.
+Factors that could cause or contribute to differences in

-- our ability to predict revenue and reduce costs related to our products or service offerings; - our ability to effectively manage our sales channel inventory and product mix to reduce excess inventory and lost sales; - our ability to forecast product sales volumes and accordingly manufacture and manage inventory; - our ability to generate sales of Motorola brand products sufficient to make that portion of our business profitable, and retain the Motorola brand license for the Motorola brand product we produce; - the emergence of global public health emergencies, such as the outbreak of the novel coronavirus (COVID-19), which could extend lead times in our supply chain and lengthen sales cycles with our customers; - direct and indirect effects of COVID-19 on our employees, customers and supply chain and the economy and financial markets; - fluctuations in the level or quality of inventory; - the sufficiency of our capital resources and the availability of debt and equity financing; - potential costs and senior management distraction associated with patent-related legal proceedings; - our reliance on a limited number of customers, traditional and online retailers and distributors for a large portion of our revenue; - the effect of changes in cable service providers' pricing policies when customers supply their own modem; - · product liability claims related to consumer-grade home security and monitoring products could harm our competitive position, results of operation and financial condition; - the effect of competing technologies and the potential decline in the demand for our products; - our reliance on sole-sourced manufacturers and component producers for a substantial percentage of our products; - the continuing impact of uncertain global economic conditions on the demand for our products; - the impact of geopolitical instability on our business; - fluctuations in foreign currency exchange rates that may adversely affect our business;
+- our ability to predict revenue and reduce costs related to our products or service offerings; - · our ability to effectively manage our sales channel inventory and product mix to reduce excess inventory and lost sales; - · our ability to forecast product sales volumes and accordingly manufacture and manage inventory; - our ability to generate sales of Motorola brand products sufficient to make that portion of our business profitable, and retain the Motorola brand license for the Motorola brand product we produce: - the emergence of global public health emergencies, such as the outbreak of the novel coronavirus (COVID-19), which could extend lead times in our supply chain and lengthen sales cycles with our customers; - direct and indirect effects of COVID-19 on our employees, customers and supply chain and the economy and financial markets; - · fluctuations in the level or quality of inventory; - the sufficiency of our capital resources and the availability of debt and equity financing; - · potential costs and senior management distraction associated with patent-related legal proceedings; - our reliance on a limited number of customers, traditional and online retailers and distributors for a large portion of our revenue; - the effect of changes in cable service providers' pricing policies when customers supply their own modem; - product liability claims related to consumer-grade home security and monitoring products could harm our competitive position, results of operation and financial condition; - the effect of competing technologies and the potential decline in the demand for our products; - our reliance on sole-sourced manufacturers and component producers for a substantial percentage of our products; - the continuing impact of uncertain global economic conditions on the demand for our products; - · the impact of geopolitical instability on our business; - fluctuations in foreign currency exchange rates that may adversely affect our business;